DrKnallfrosch/BMI-CALC/README.md

    - BMI value, category, and ideal weight range are dynamically displayed.
    - A graphical scale highlights your BMI in the category chart.

-### Additional Features

-- Enable or disable age input using the checkbox.
-- Adjust age using the spin box or slider.

 ## Code Overview

 ### Main Components